tomhall82/milestone-project-mildew-detection-in-cherry-leaves/README.md

 It also contains:

 - Link to the Kaggle dataset
-- Facility to upload images for analyis
+- Facility to upload images for analysis
 - Link to download the generated report

 ![Mildew Detection 1](assets/mildew_detection_1.png)